jsguides

 // [0, 0, 0, 0, 0]

-// Fill with a specific value
+// Fill a specific range

 const nums = [1, 2, 3, 4, 5];